Must-see events in Devon 2019 & 2020 – regattas | shows | festivals

 Find out more about the Seafood Festival.

-For the full festival line-up and ticket information visit the Flavour Fest website.
+For the full festival line-up and ticket information visit the Abbfest website.

 Britain’s Ocean City Half Marathon offers a challenging and scenic 13.1 mile course taking in Plymouth’s famous landmarks.